Professional wrestling throws: Sleeper slam

-Sling Blade
+Slingblade

 A spinning sit-out variation of a sleeper slam that makes use of the wrestler's own momentum.
-The attacking wrestler starts by running and extending his arm like a lariat takedown but instead performs a revolution around the opponent's shoulders.
-This causes the wrestler to switch to his opposite arm before taking his opponent down to the mat while simultaneously landing in a seated position.
+The attacking wrestler starts by running and extending their arm like a lariat takedown but instead performs a revolution around the opponent's shoulders.
+This causes the wrestler to switch to their opposite arm before taking their opponent down to the mat while simultaneously landing in a seated position.
 Another variation involves the wrestler leaping off the ropes before performing the movement.
 The move is used by Hiroshi Tanahashi, with some commentators even calling the move a 'Tanahashi' when anybody performs it due to how associated it is with him.
-Other users include Pentagon Jr., JTG, Seth Rollins, Masato Yoshino and Finn Bálor, with JTG calling it Da Shout Out.
+Other users include Pentagon Jr., JTG, Seth Rollins, Masato Yoshino and Finn Bálor, with JTG calling it Da Shout Out and Bálor using it as the first move in a signature three-move combo to set up for his finisher.
 Richie Steamboat even used this as a finisher move during his time in FCW and NXT.

 Tilt-a-whirl mat slam

 As the name suggests the wrestler would first use a tilt-a-whirl to raise the opponent into a belly-to-belly (piledriver) position, from here the wrestler would fall forward planting the opponent into the mat back-first.
 Matt Riddle uses a cradle variant dubbed the Bro-Derek.